onaret/G2G-Simulator/README.md

 # OPTION 3: Simulate Case-Control GWAS

-#### Define population
+#### Define populations

 ```R
 my_population = generate_population_for_GWAS(list(
 	`P1` = c(`case` = 200, `control` = 400),
 	`P2` = c(`case` = 400, `control`  = 200)))
 ```
 Here we want two sub-populations P1 and P2.
 * From P1, 200 individuals are in case group and 400 in control group.
 * From P2, 400 individuals are in case group and 200 in control group.

 #### Define genotyping data & run analysis